Bolzano: Free University of Bozen-Bolzano

 The Free University of Bozen-Bolzano was founded in 1997 and has its headquarters in the city of Bolzano.
 It offers trilingual courses in German, Italian and English.
 The unibz was the first trilingual university in Europe.
 Other university locations are in Brixen and Bruneck.
-Through the Euroregion Tyrol-South Tyrol-Trentino, the university also works closely together with the universities of Innsbruck and Trento.
+Through the Tyrol–South Tyrol–Trentino Euroregion, the university also works closely together with the universities of Innsbruck and Trento.
 The University of Bolzano has the following five faculties: